Note: This page is under construction and subject to change.

-The Student Symposium will be an opportunity for bachelor and master’s students to present their research in a friendly setting of peers and invited senior researchers.
+The Student Symposium will be an opportunity for undergraduate and master’s students to present their research in a friendly setting of peers and invited senior researchers.
 Students will receive feedback on their work and they will have a chance to network with other conference participants and faculty members.
-The track will have its own organizing team of students at Oslo Metropolitan University and the University of Borås.
+The track will have its own organizing team of students at Renin University of China.
 Participants must apply and be accepted in order to take part.

 Application instructions are posted below, and questions about the process can be sent to the chairs listed at the bottom of this page.